-- Close Quarters Specialist will trigger against any hostile unit that closes within four tiles, whether or not the Assault has taken any actions.
+- Close Combat Specialist will trigger against any hostile unit that closes within four tiles, whether or not the Assault has taken any actions.
 As a practical matter, this means that an Assault can react before the end of the turn against aliens who have just been 'triggered', or even against Berserker that have entered the 4-tile radius from their reaction to being shot, even if the Assault triggered them to start with.

 - A Godsend against charging melee, the poor fool that wanders through a door you are next to, or any close range engagement.
 Shotgunners will see this trigger more frequently, and thus have a little more use for it than riflemen.

 - This stacks with Overwatch, allowing your Assault to potentially fire twice in a single enemy turn.
 Also combines well with Rapid Fire for a possible three shots on your turn against a Berserker.

 - If you leave a soldier cloaked with Ghost Armor for the alien turn, if this triggers it will decloak them, allowing aliens with remaining move to attack them.

 Bring 'Em On

 - In contrast, has no range requirement but offers tremendous synergy with the other crit abilities available to an Assault - If you took Aggression and/or Close & Personal, this is a chance to make large dividends on that decision;

 - Riflemen with upgraded S.C.O.P.E.s will similarly get some extra mileage.
 Just remember that the bonus is based on enemies that the squad can see, so you may want to have this unit attack before your other soldiers in order to maximize its value.